Shortages in Venezuela: Medical care used for political gain

-According to an article in The New York Times, medical care has been withheld for political gain.
+According to an article in The New York Times, medical care was withheld for political gain.
 Mission Barrio Adentro was a program established by Chávez to bring medical care to poor neighborhoods; it was staffed by Cubans that were sent to Venezuela in exchange for petroleum.
 The New York Times interviewed sixteen Cuban medical professionals in 2019 who had worked for Barrio Adentro prior to the 2018 Venezuelan presidential elections; all sixteen revealed that they were required to participate in voting fraud.
 They "described a system of deliberate political manipulation"; their services as medical professionals "were wielded to secure votes for the governing Socialist Party, often through coercion", they told The New York Times.
 Facing a shortage of supplies and medicine, they were instructed to withhold treatment–even for emergencies–so supplies and treatment could be "doled out closer to the election, part of a national strategy to compel patients to vote for the government".
 They reported that life-saving treatment was denied to patients who supported the opposition.
 As the election neared, they were sent door-to-door, on house visits with a political purpose: "to hand out medicine and enlist voters for Venezuela's Socialist Party".
 Patients were warned that they could lose their medical care if they did not vote for the socialist party, and that, if Maduro lost, ties would be broken with Cuba, and Venezuelans would lose all medical care.
 Patients with chronic conditions, at risk of death if they couldn't get medicine, were a particular focus of these tactics.
 One said that government officials were posing as doctors to make these house calls before elections; 'We, the doctors, were asked to give our extra robes to people.
 The fake doctors were even giving out medicines, without knowing what they were or how to use them," he said.

 Government explanations

 Smuggling

 In an interview with President Maduro by The Guardian, it was noted that a "significant proportion" of the subsidized basic goods in short supply were being smuggled into Colombia and sold for far higher prices.
 The Venezuelan government claimed that as much as 40% of the basic commodities it subsidizes for the domestic market were being disposed of in this manner.
 However, economists disagreed with the Venezuelan government's claim saying that only 10% of subsidized products are smuggled out of the country.
 Reuters noted that the creation of currency controls and subsidies were the main factors contributing to smuggling.

-Following President Maduro's move to grant the military control of Venezuela's food infrastructure, military personnel have sold contraband into Colombia.
+Following President Maduro's move to grant the military control of Venezuela's food infrastructure, military personnel sold contraband into Colombia.
 One member, 1st Lt.
 Luis Alberto Quero Silva of the Venezuelan National Guard, was arrested for possessing three tons of flour, which was likely part of a more elaborate grift operation among the country's military.